Marsh Racing

-Marsh Racing is an American professional stock car racing team that currently competing in the NASCAR K&N Pro Series East.
+Marsh Racing is an American professional stock car racing team that last competed in the NASCAR K&N Pro Series East.
 The team is owned by Ted Marsh, a longtime Chevrolet team sporting the No. 31 with backing from Whelen Engineering.
 His current Rolex Series drivers include Boris Said and Eric Curran; his former NASCAR drivers included veterans Steve Park and Richard Childress Racing development driver Peyton Sellers.

 Busch Series

 Marsh Racing began competing in the Busch Series in 1998 with Ted Christopher competing in three races for the team.
 Driving the No. 13 Whelen Engineering Chevrolet, Christopher posted a best finish of 10th at Nazareth.
 In 1999, the team attempted 12 races, again with Ted Christopher driving the car.
 The team would make five races and post a best finish of 8th at Nazareth.

 For the 2000 season, Marsh Racing selected Steve Park as the team's driver and Whelen Engineering returned as the sponsor for a limited schedule with the newly renumbered No. 31 car.
 Park put the car in the field nine of the fourteen events the team attempted and gave the team a new top finish when he placed 6th at Richmond.
 He also gave the team three top ten starts and a best start of second at Richmond.

 Park returned to the team in 2001 and made all seven on the team's attempts.
 He posted five top ten finishes including a fourth at Bristol.
 The team almost managed two top ten starts with a third place start at New Hampshire.
 In September 2001, while Steve Park was driving the car he suffered a moderate concussion and was unable to race.
 Andy Santerre took over the car for the final three races of the limited schedule for the season, however mechanical failures plagued each race.